YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario24/README.md

 #########################################################################################

 Trident 24.06.1 brought you the mirroring feature.
-A user can now manage the snapmirror relationships directly in Kubernetes.
+A user can now manage the snapmirror relationships directly in Kubernetes, via a new object called _TridentMirrorRelationship_.
+This gives you the opportunity to configure a disaster recovery plan between 2 Kubernetes clusters, for the data only.

 The scenario takes you through the setup of such configuration, as well as the activation of secondary volume.
+Here are the steps you will perform:
+- creation a new Trident backend for both the source Kubernetes cluster & the target Kubernetes cluster
+- creation a new storage class for both the source Kubernetes cluster & the target Kubernetes cluster
+- creation of an application on the source cluster
+- creation of the mirroring relationship between the 2 clusters
+- activation of the DR environment following a issue on the first cluster

 Some requirements for this:
 - Ansible is used for part of the configuration: [Addenda04](../../Addendum/Addenda04/)